MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 ### Validate manifest

-During operations such as, **Zip Teams metadata package**, Teams Toolkit validates the manifest against its schema.
+During operations such as **Zip Teams metadata package**, Teams Toolkit validates the manifest against its schema.
 The following list provides different ways to validate manifest:

 * In Visual Studio Code, trigger `Teams: Validate manifest file` from command palette: